Black hole remnants due to Planck-length deformed QFT: Introduction

 Even in presence of the minimum length it is not self-evident why the potential estimated through the modified propagator should behave this way but, in this case, it completes well the intuitive picture that follows simply from the Poisson's equation: $\Delta \Phi = 4\pi \mathbb{G}_N\rho$.
 The presence of the non-zero minimum position uncertainty in QM engenders the smearing of the delta function $\rho=M\delta(\mathbf{r})$ thus replacing the point-like source with a regular distribution.
 So, in presence of the minimum length, the result can be recognized as an over-all picture that follows from the implementation of the minimum length into quantum theory \cite{Nicolini:2005vd, Ansoldi:2008jw, Spallucci:2011rn, Modesto:2010uh, Sprenger:2012uc}.

-In what follows we will use the Hilbert space representation for a relatively broad class of Planck-length deformed QM constructed in \cite{Maziashvili:2012dd} where $\widehat{\mathbf{x}}, \, \widehat{\mathbf{p}}$ stand for the standard position and momentum operators, $\beta$ is a numerical factor of order unity and $l_P$ denotes the Planck length, and show that the above mentioned behaviour of the potential takes place even in absence of the minimum position uncertainty when in particular $\alpha > 1/2$.
+In what follows we will use the Hilbert space representation for a Planck-length deformed QM that explicitly depends upon the parameter $\alpha$ yielding the minimum length for $\alpha >1$ and leading just to the modified dispersion relation whereas $0 < \alpha < 1$ - as it follows from Eq.\eqref{modganuzghvrelobistanap}; for technicalities see \cite{Maziashvili:2012dd}.
+This sort of QM is based on the generalized position and momentum operators that have the following form where $\widehat{\mathbf{x}}, \, \widehat{\mathbf{p}}$ stand for the standard position and momentum operators in the $p$-representation, $\beta$ is a numerical factor of order unity and $l_P$ denotes the Planck length.
 In the case $\alpha=2$, the Eq.\eqref{pdefqmrep} reduces to the well-known result found in \cite{Kempf:1996nk}.
-Let us notice that in view of Eq.\eqref{pdefqmrep}, there is a cutoff $p^{\alpha} \,<\, \alpha/2\beta(\alpha-1)l_P^\alpha$ when $\alpha > 1$.
-This cutoff arises merely from the fact that when small $p$ runs over this region - large $P$ covers the whole region from $0$ to $\infty$ (for more details see \cite{Maziashvili:2012dd}).
-Indeed this cutoff is responsible to the existence of the non-zero minimum position uncertainty.
-In the case $\alpha < 1$ there is no lower bound on position uncertainty and no cutoff on $p$, respectively.
+Let us notice that in view of Eq.\eqref{pdefqmrep}, there is a cutoff $p^{\alpha} \,<\, \alpha/2\beta(\alpha -1)l_P^\alpha$ when $\alpha > 1$.
+This cutoff arises merely from the fact that when small $p$ runs over this region, large $P$ covers the whole region from $0$ to $\infty$ (for more details see \cite{Maziashvili:2012dd}).
+Indeed this cutoff is responsible for the existence of the non-zero minimum position uncertainty.
+In the case $0< \alpha < 1$ there is no lower bound on position uncertainty and no cutoff on $p$, respectively.